vmware-tanzu/package-for-kpack/README.md

     kp clusterstack save base --build-image paketobuildpacks/build:base-cnb --run-image paketobuildpacks/run:base-cnb
     ```

-4. Create a Builder
+4. Create a Builder.

    A Builder is the kpack configuration for a [builder image](https://buildpacks.io/docs/concepts/components/builder/)
    that includes the stack and buildpacks needed to build an OCI image from your app source code.

-   The Builder configuration will write to the registry with the secret configured in step one and will reference the
+   The Builder configuration will write to the registry with the secret configured in step #1 and will reference the
-   stack and store created in step three and four.
+   stack and store created in step #3 and step #4.
 The builder order will determine the order in which buildpacks are
    used in the builder.

     ```